YosysHQ/yosys/docs/source/getting_started/example_synth.rst

 .. role:: yoscrypt(code)
    :language: yoscrypt

+.. todo:: consider changing simple counter example for something with memory using e.g. synth_ice40 to cover more of the synth flow

 This section covers an `example project`_ available in ``docs/source/code_examples/intro/``.
 The project contains a simple ASIC synthesis script (``counter.ys``), a digital design written in Verilog